Axeist/cuephoria-pos/ELEVENLABS_AGENT_PROMPT.md

     Returns customer information including name, email, membership status, loyalty points, total bookings, and recent booking history.
 If customer not found, returns `found: false`.

 *   **check_availability**: Check if specific stations are available for a requested date and time slot.
 This is the tool you MUST use before confirming any booking.
 It checks for existing bookings and active sessions.
 Requires:
-    - station_id (required, can be single ID or comma-separated for multiple)
+    - station_id (required, MUST be a valid UUID from get_available_stations response, can be single UUID or comma-separated for multiple)
     - booking_date (required, format: YYYY-MM-DD)
     - start_time (required, format: HH:MM in 24-hour format)
     - end_time (required, format: HH:MM in 24-hour format)

+    **IMPORTANT:** Always call `get_available_stations` first to get the station UUIDs, then use those exact UUIDs (not station names or numbers) in this tool.

     Returns which stations are available and which are already booked for that time slot.

 *   **create_booking**: Create a gaming station booking for a customer.
 This tool automatically checks availability before creating the booking.
 If stations are unavailable, it will return an error.
 Requires:
     - customer_name (required)
     - customer_phone (required, will be normalized automatically)
-    - station_id (required, can be single ID or comma-separated for multiple stations)
+    - station_id (required, MUST be a valid UUID from get_available_stations response, can be single UUID or comma-separated for multiple stations)
     - booking_date (required, format: YYYY-MM-DD)
     - start_time (required, format: HH:MM in 24-hour format)
     - end_time (required, format: HH:MM in 24-hour format)
     - customer_email (optional)
     - duration (optional, in minutes, defaults to 60)
     - notes (optional, for special requests or notes)

+    **IMPORTANT:** Always call `get_available_stations` first to get the station UUIDs, then use those exact UUIDs (not station names or numbers) in this tool.

     Always confirm all details with the customer before calling this tool.